Garfield County to benefit from release of Anvil Points funds

 Garfield County will be among the beneficiaries of a long-disputed $18 million payment from the U.S. Interior Department related to oil and gas development on the Roan Plateau within the federal Anvil Points site northwest of Rifle.

-The money comes from natural gas lease revenues that were collected a decade ago to clean up the former oil shale research site, and has been held in reserve by the federal government.
+The money comes from natural gas lease revenues that were collected more than a decade ago to clean up the former oil shale research site.
+It has been held in reserve by the federal government since that time.

 "This money is excess funding that was never needed for cleanup purposes and was not returned to the local communities," according to a bipartisan statement issued Tuesday by Congressman Scott Tipton and U.S. Sen. Cory Gardner, both Republicans, and Democratic U.S. Sen. Michael Bennet.